Every Fitness Training Program Needs To Include These 3 Things

 So if we were to look at the rep range recommendations from above, women should go into the Endurance Rep Range and stay on the higher side of the Hypertrophy Rep Range for the majority of their training.

-HOW TO CREATE A WORKOUT PLAN FOR WEIGHT LOSS
+HOW TO CREATE A TRAINING PROGRAM FOR WEIGHT LOSS

 Losing weight is a process that requires you to speed up your metabolism.